Genivia/ugrep/README.md

     ugrep --color=always -o -X -U '\xa3[\x00-\xff]{2}\xa3[\x00-\xff]' a.out | more -R

-To hex dump lines containing one or more \0 in a (binary) file using a non-Unicode pattern:
+To hexdump lines containing one or more \0 in a (binary) file using a non-Unicode pattern:

     ugrep --color -X -U '\x00' myfile

-To hex dump the entire file:
+To hexdump the entire file:

     ugrep -oX '.|\n' myfile